platelminto/icloud-to-nextcloud/README.md

 # iCloud to Nextcloud Migration Guide

-This repository documents the process of migrating data from iCloud to Nextcloud, including scripts and step-by-step instructions.
+This guide documents the process of migrating data from iCloud to Nextcloud, based on personal experience.
+It includes scripts and step-by-step instructions that may be helpful in your migration journey.

+## Who This Guide Is For

+This guide is intended for users who are:
+- Comfortable with command-line interfaces
+- Familiar with Docker and Linux environments
+- Possibly new to Nextcloud but experienced with general tech setups
+- Looking to migrate their data from iCloud to a self-hosted Nextcloud instance

+Note that this guide reflects a personal migration process and may not cover all scenarios.
+You might need to adapt some steps to your specific situation.

 ## Table of Contents
 1. [Setting Up Nextcloud](#setting-up-nextcloud)